khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 + **Generic**: applies to any area or zone, with the possibility of selecting the same area or zone where the event was generated.
 + **Resource**: applies to a specific resource.
 + **System**: acts directly on the systems, which support them.
-+ **Macro**: calls other macros, or act on other macros.
++ **Macro**: calls other macros, or acts on other macros.

 #### Actions on macros

-A macro can contain delays between commands and therefore take some time to complete.
-What happens if during the macro execution another related macro is called?
-Several commands act on macros:
+Several command options are available to act on macros:

 + **FIRE**: Call the macro, as if an event for that macro had happened.
 This is the default action.
-+ **CANCEL**: Will stop executing an ongoing macro.
++ **CANCEL**: Will stop executing the ongoing macro.
-+ **COLLAPSE**: Will execute remaining commands in an ongoing macro, but with no delays between commands.
++ **COLLAPSE**: Will execute remaining commands in the ongoing macro, but with no delays between commands.

-Firing another macro makes it possibly to take advantage of existing functionality without having to maintain several copies inside different macros.
-Although not recommended, it is possible to make a loop where a macro calls itself as the last command, e.g. switching Off growth light for plants; night and day temperature control etc. It is required to make a macro that stops such loops.
+> Although not recommended, it is possible to make a loop where a macro calls itself as the last command, e.g. switching Off growth light for plants; night and day temperature control, etc. It is required to make a macro that stops such loops.

 #### Macro-considerations

+> Firing a new macro makes it possible to take advantage of a existing functionality without having to maintain several copies inside different macros.

 As a macro execution can take some time due to delays between commands, it is important to take care of what could happen if another macro is triggered during the execution.